phspies/web-cloning/README.md

 - Flexible crawling modes (DEFAULT, HOST_ONLY, SUBDOMAINS)
 - Include and exclude patterns for URL filtering
 - Saves crawled content as text files
+- Cleans folder from old content not discovered in the crawl

 ## Requirements